UN Global Compact

 - Company resources

-Vattenfall's Code of Conduct is part of the management system and applies to all employees.
+Vattenfall's Code of conduct and integrity is part of the management system and applies to all employees.

 The Code is supplemented by the following detailed policies: